BladeRunnerJS/brjs-site/_posts/2013-11-22-bladerunnerjs-sprint-demo.md

 ---
 layout: post
-title: "BladeRunnerJS Sprint Demo"
+title: "BladeRunnerJS Sprint Demo #3 - Bug fixes and Bundler Plugin architecture"
 authors: [sospirited]
 thumb: progress.jpg

-excerpt: Bug fixes, bundler infrastructure and conferences.
+excerpt: Bug fixes, bundler infrastructure. blogging and conferences.
 Here's a quick update on what the BRJS team have been working on the past couple weeks.

 ---